D7017E/rps_server/README.md

   * "images": \<str>
     * url path on server for the image used to predict image, or None

-#### GET '/predict/hand/image/\<filename>
+### GET '/predict/hand/image/\<filename>
-The /predict/hand/image/\<filename> endpoint allows you to retrieve the images that were processed by the AI-model.
+The /predict/hand/image/\<filename> endpoint allows for retrieving the images that were processed by the AI-model.
 This endpoint does not take any data outside of the url, where the \<filename> designates the location of the image on the server.
 This is given to the API-user when a prediction request is sent.
-When called on an existing file path the endpoint returns that file.
+When called on an existing file path the endpoint returns that image soreed there.